Mazdaratti/AWS_Labs/VPC_Basics_6_PrivateLink/README.md

 * The private EC2 can **securely access S3 over the AWS network**
 * No **NAT Gateway**, **Internet Gateway**, or **public IP** is required

 ---

-Thanks for catching that — you're absolutely right.

-We **didn't create a NAT Gateway**; instead, we deployed a **VPC Interface Endpoint for EC2 Systems Manager (SSM and related services)** to allow access from the **private EC2** without requiring internet.

-Here's the **corrected and finalized clean-up section** that reflects your actual architecture:

----